-This explains both CCNY's and the Chief Finance Officer's responsibilities in respect of the Statement of Accounts.
+This explains both the CCNY's and the Chief Constable's Chief Finance Officer's responsibilities in respect of the Statement of Accounts.

-Movement in Reserves Statement
+Movement in Reserves Statement (MIRS)

-This Statement shows the movement from the start of the year to the end on the different reserves held by CCNY, analysed into usable reserves (i.e. those that can be applied to fund expenditure or reduce local taxation) and other unusable reserves.
-This statement shows how the movements in year of CCNYs reserves are broken down between gains and losses incurred in accordance with generally accepted accounting practices and the statutory adjustments required to return to the amounts chargeable to taxpayers for the year.
+This Statement shows the movement in reserves held by the CCNY between the start and end of the financial year, analysed into usable reserves (i.e. those that can be applied to fund expenditure or reduce local taxation) and other unusable reserves.
+This statement analyses movements in year of the CCNY's reserves between gains and losses incurred in accordance with generally accepted accounting practices and the statutory adjustments required to return to the amounts chargeable to taxpayers for the year.
 The Net Increase/Decrease line shows the statutory General Fund Balance movements in the year, following those adjustments.

-Comprehensive Income and Expenditure Statement
+Comprehensive Income and Expenditure Statement (CIES)

 This Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded by the NYPFCC.
-Police Fire and Crime Commissioner's raise taxation to cover expenditure of the CCNY in accordance with regulations and this may be different from the accounting cost.
+Police, Fire and Crime Commissioners raise taxation to fund the expenditure of the CCNY in accordance with regulations and this may be different from the accounting cost.
+The taxation position is shown in both the Expenditure and Funding Analysis (Note 2 to the Accounts) and the Movement in Reserves Statement.